 |Trip route||Kathmandu-Lukla-Phakding-Namche Bazaar-Tengboche-Dingboche-Lobuche-Gorakshep-Everest base camp-Kalapathar-Chukung-Island Peak base camp-high camp-Island Peak-Island Peak-Pangboche village-Namche-Lukla-Kathmandu|

-On reaching Kathmandu via various international airlines, at the airport our guide and staff for short transfer in the heart of Kathmandu city.
-Where your hotel is located, after checking into your rooms, and then meet other members of the trip at the hotel lobby for briefing.
+On reaching Kathmandu via various international airlines, at the airport our guide and staff for a short transfer to the heart of Kathmandu city.
+Where is your hotel located, after checking into your rooms, and then meeting other members of the trip at the hotel lobby for the briefing?
 Regarding the Island Peak climb and trek, information includes other useful information to make your holiday in Nepal more enjoyable.
 The evening group welcomes dinner in a lovely Nepalese Restaurant with an introduction to the culture of Nepal with folk dance and music.

 A free day in Kathmandu preparation for the trek to Everest base camp and Island Peak climb.
 Last hour shopping to purchase and hire needful gear for the trip, with time one can book for optional sightseeing tour.
-Around Kathmandu valley major cities, steeped with ancient world heritage sites.
+Around Kathmandu valley, major cities, are steeped with ancient world heritage sites.

 The morning after breakfast, an easy stroll after a short climb to the top of Namche facing excellent views of Khumbu peaks with Everest, and then down to Imjatse River at PhunkiTenga, a small settlement popular mid-day stops of trekkers for lunch or refreshments.
 From here on steep winding uphill for some hours within the cool forest to reach a small scenic plateau at Tengboche and its colorful monastery.